Eriksen makes sensational Premier League return with Brentford

 He joined Inter on a four-and-a-half-year deal in January 2020 and was a part of Antonio Conte's title-winning team that ended a 10-year wait for the Scudetto last season.

-Brentford has lost its past four Premier League games, leaving it 14th in the table.
-It is next in action in the FA Cup against Everton on Sunday (AEDT).
+Brentford have lost their past four Premier League games, leaving them 14th in the table.
+They are next in action in the FA Cup against Everton on Saturday.